 Horror’s Pleasure of Distance

 One of my favourite moments from Alfred Hitchcock’s Psycho (1960) is not a typical choice considering the film’s many infamous scenes.
 Rather than showers, murders and other more memorable images, I particularly love a relatively bland scene later on in the film.
-It has narrative development in its eerie punch line but has little else on screen in terms of Hitchcock generally: it is perfunctory … Continue reading Horror’s Pleasure of Distance
+It has narrative development in its eerie punch line but has little else on screen in terms of Hitchcock more generally: it is utterly perfunctory … Continue reading Horror’s Pleasure of Distance

-Within the British tradition of the “Chase and Pursuit” drama, there are several reoccurring themes.
-The idea of a lone individual being chased through different topographies by a group seems to have been popularised in Britain by the Second World War but was around far before then.
-The basic impetuous seems to be that an individual is wanted for some crime or misdemeanour (sometimes falsely) … Continue reading Fugitive Refuge In The Landscape – (A Cottage On Dartmoor, The 39 Steps, Hunted, Rogue Male).
+In the British tradition of the Chase & Pursuit drama, there are several reoccurring themes.
+The idea of a lone individual being chased through different landscapes by a group was popularised in Britain by the Second World War but was around far before then.
+The basic set-up has an individual wanted for some crime or misdemeanour (sometimes falsely).
+They are pursued by various parties, from the law … Continue reading Fugitive in the Landscape

 Electronic Music And Mental Illness In Cinema.